-state laws, regulations and policies referenced in the specific cution are readily available to evils apon request unough
+State laws, regulations and policies referenced in the specifi cation are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
+the Medicaid agency or the operating agency (if applicable) • • • • • • • • • • • • • • • • • • • •

 Service Type:

 Other Service

 As provided in 42 CFR §440.180(b)(9), the State requests the ne authority to provide the following additional service not

-specified in statute. • 1
+specified in statute.

 Service Title:

 Benefits Counseling

-Delicitis Counseling
+Denoting Counseling

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 13 Participant Training 13010 participant training

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-1 □
+↑

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Benefits Counseling is a direct service designed to inform, and answer questions from, a participant about competitive integrated employment and how and whether it will result in increased economic self-sufficiency and/or net financial benefit through the use of various work incentives.
-Through an accurate individualized assessment, this service provides information to the participant regarding the full array of available work incentives for essential benefit programs including Supplemental Security Income, SSDI, Medicaid, Medicare, housing subsidies, food stamps, etc.
+Through an accurate individualized assessment, this service provides information to the participant regarding the full array of available work incentives for essential benefit programs such as Supplemental Security Income, SSDI, Medicaid, Medicare, housing subsidies, & food stamps.